PointCloudLibrary/pcl/doc/tutorials/content/narf_keypoint_extraction.rst

 In the beginning we do command line parsing, read a point cloud from disc (or create it if not provided), create a range image and visualize it.
-All of these steps are already covered in the previous tutorial Range image visualization.
+All of these steps are already covered in the previous tutorial `Range image visualization <http://www.pointclouds.org/documentation/tutorials/range_image_visualization.php#range-image-visualization>`_ .

 The interesting part begins here: